MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-content-distribution.md

   After PkgXferMgr copies the content file to the DP, it executes WMI methods to instruct the remote DP to add the file to the content library.
 If the remote DP fails to add the file to the content library, you will see a generic WMI error (**0x80041001 = WBEM_E_FAILED**) in **PkgXferMgr.log**.

   When this happens, it is necessary to review **SMSDPProv.log** on the DP to identify the reason that the DP failed to add the file to the content library.
-If you see 'File/Path not found' errors in **SMSDPProv.log**, you would need to capture a [Process Monitor](/sysinternals/downloads/procmon) trace to determine the reason for failure.
+If you see **File/Path not found** errors in **SMSDPProv.log**, you would need to capture a [Process Monitor](/sysinternals/downloads/procmon) trace to determine the reason for failure.

 - **PkgXferMgr.log** shows that only one connection is allowed to the DP: